Seyka81/Developpez-une-application-full-stack-complete/front/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.

-It is a starter project for managing and displaying information related to the Mdd.

 This project use [ngx-charts](https://swimlane.gitbook.io/ngx-charts) for data visualization and [Font Awesome](https://fontawesome.com/) for iconography.

 ## Prerequisites